 AirPrint MDM payload settings for Apple devices

 AirPrint is an Apple technology that helps you create full-quality printed output without the need to download or install drivers.
-You can repopulate your list of available printers with AirPrint-enabled printers both on iPhone and iPad devices and on Mac computers enrolled in a mobile device management (MDM) solution.
+You can populate your list of available printers with AirPrint-enabled printers both on iPhone or iPad devices and on Mac computers enrolled in a mobile device management (MDM) solution.
 Use the AirPrint payload to specify which AirPrint printers your devices can print to.

 The IP address or fully qualified domain name (FQDN) of the printer.

 The port used to print to the printer.

 You can choose to use TLS to encrypt the data when sent to the printer.